polakowo/gpt2bot/README.md

 Just start texting.
 Append @gif for the bot to generate a GIF instead of text.
 To reset, type "Bye".

+## Updates

+#### 18/01/2020

+- EOS token is being checked during generation -> gpt2bot is now fast enough to be run on CPU.

 ## References

 - [Official DialoGPT implementation](https://github.com/microsoft/DialoGPT) and [DialoGPT paper](https://arxiv.org/abs/1911.00536)